foundriesio/docs/source/reference-manual/boards/portenta-x8.rst

           - Parity: None
           - Flow control: None

 #.
-Ensure that the power is off (No power input connected)
+Ensure that the power is off (no power input connected)

 #.
-Put the portenta-x8 into programing mode:
+Put the Portenta-x8 into programing mode:

      Switch BT_SEL to ON and
      Switch BOOT ON as shown below.